llewelyn-williams/words-of-support/README.md

 Requirements

 This app has dependencies listed in the requirements.txt included.
-This project was build in an environment using Python3, therefore it is likely you will need to ue the same version.
+This project was built in an environment using Python3, therefore it is likely you will need to use the same version.

 Install the dependencies all together using the requirements.txt by using the command `pip3 install -r requirements.txt` from the CLI of your IDE.